Alyssa Edwards: Career

 Johnson performs under the stage name Alyssa Edwards.
-She chose her name in homage to Alyssa Milano and to her drag mother Laken Edwards, a former drag queen.
+He chose his name in homage to Alyssa Milano and to his drag mother Laken Edwards, a former drag queen.
 Edwards is part of the drag family "the Haus of Edwards," and serves as drag mother to fellow RuPaul's Drag Race contestants Shangela Laquifa Wadley, Laganja Estranja, Gia Gunn, Vivienne Pinay, and Plastique Tiara.
-Edwards was one of the judges of the 2010 California Entertainer of the Year pageant, where Shangela won.
+Edwards was one of the judges of the 2010 California Entertainer of the Year pageant, which Shangela won.

 Edwards appeared in the 2008 documentary Pageant.
 The film focused on the 34th Miss Gay America pageant of 2006.
 On December 9, 2010, Edwards was stripped of her 2010 Miss Gay America title for having business dealings in conflict with obligations to the Miss Gay America organization.
 First alternate Coco Montrese replaced Edwards as the winner of Miss Gay America.
 That same year, Edwards was also stripped of her title as All American Goddess.

 In November 2012, Logo announced that Edwards was among 14 drag queens who would be competing on the fifth season of RuPaul's Drag Race.
 Also performing on the show was pageant friend and rival Coco Montrese.

 Edwards performed and won in the ballet-themed main challenge in the "Black Swan: Why It Gotta Be Black?" episode of Rupaul's Drag Race.
 As part of the show, Edwards sang on the "We Are the World"-inspired song "Can I Get an Amen?"
 The song's proceeds helped benefit the Los Angeles Gay and Lesbian Center.
 Edwards was eliminated in episode nine, following a lip sync against Coco Montrese, and finished in sixth place.
 Edwards has also been a special guest on the podcast series run by RuPaul and Michelle Visage called RuPaul: What's The Tee?

 She was one of thirty drag queens featured in Miley Cyrus's 2015 VMA performance.

 Edwards is also known for her web series titled "Alyssa's Secret".
 The series stars Alyssa Edwards speaking on a multitude of subjects and often features guests including other members of the Haus of Edwards.
 The webseries is produced and premieres through World of Wonder Productions.